Madhabdihi

 Madhabdihi is a village in Raina II CD block in Bardhaman Sadar South subdivision of Purba Bardhaman district in the state of West Bengal, India.

 Geography

 Urbanisation

 95.54% of the population of Bardhaman Sadar South subdivision live in the rural areas.
 Only 4.46% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Police station

-Madhabdihi police station has jurisdiction over Raina II CD Block.
+Madhabdihi police station has jurisdiction over Raina II CD Block.Great revolutionary Rash Behari Bose was born under this police station area.
 The area covered is 225.5 km2.

 CD block HQ

 The headquarters of Raina II CD block are located at Madhabdihi.

 Demographics

 As per the 2011 Census of India Madhabdihi had a total population of 2,584, of which 1,315 (51%) were males and 1,269 (49%) were females.
 Population below 6 years was 289.
 The total number of literates in Madhabdihi was 1,866 (81.31% of the population over 6 years).